alexch/rerun/README.md

   * --name option
   * press 'p' to pause/unpause filesystem watching (Barry is the man!)
   * works with Listen 2 (note: needs 2.3 or higher)
+  * ignore all dotfiles, and add actual list of ignored dirs and files

 * v0.8.2
   * bugfix, forcing Rerun to use Listen v1.0.3 while we work out the troubles we're having with Listen 1.3 and 2.1